Is there a term worse than “weak” for a salesperson? “Sloppy” is pretty bad. And “lazy” is terrible.

 That’s all there is to it.

-Let’s Compete on a Deal
+Let’s Compete On a Deal

 If you’re not familiar enough with the Cloud Marketplaces and how they can be used against you, let me paint a picture here.
 (If you are familiar, I hope this drives the point home!)